samathaluca/new-lazycamp/README.md

 4 more dropdowns named
 Lazy choices, campspot/pitches, camping events and contact us.

-2. Home app
+2. Home app features.
  * index.hml hero image on loading page
  * Book Now button.

-3. Campspots app
+3. Campspots app features.
  * campspots.html renders all spots featured, separating available and non available spots.
-There are also coming soon spots featured which have been added by the business user but  not yet authorised for inclusion on the site.
-They are situated with the unavailable fully booked sites at the bottom.
+There are also coming soon spots featured which have been added as a shell by admin for editing by the business user.
+The coming soon campspots are not available until the is available option is selected on edit campspot page.
+The coming soon camspots are situated with the unavailable fully booked sites at the bottom.
  * campspot_detail.html individual campspot details with the option to book or return to campspot.html page to keep looking.
  * users with an authorised profile can edit (edit_campspot) and delete campspots from this page.
  * add_campspot page allows authorised users to add campspot listings.
+ * edit feature can be accessed if authorised.
+ * delete feature can be accessed if authorised.

-4. Book app
+4. Book app features
  * after selecting number of nights, a booking date and number of adults in campspot_detail.html
  * book.html displays the booking for users to double check before payment.
  * The booking can be deleted on the book.html page